IgorFreik/Kotlin_Code_Completion/README.md

 ## Task

-This project aims to fine-tune a model (Phi-1.5) on the code completion task in the Kotlin language.
+This project aims to explore on teh performance improvement of fine-tuning LLMs T LLMs (specifically Phi-1.5) for the code completion task in underrepresented programming languages (specifically Kotlin language).

 ## Dataset